370 clinton street

 brooklyn, new york 11231

 Julie Farris lives and works in New York City.
 A native New Yorker, Julie received her BA from Vassar College in Poughkeepsie, New York and her MLA from Harvard University Graduate School of Design in Cambridge, Massachusetts.
 Julie’s work focuses on the potential for small forgotten spaces throughout the city to become verdant, sustainable, inexpensive and aesthetic landscapes for urban residents.
 She has worked at several large firms in New York City, including M. Paul Friedberg and Partners as well as HLW International and Balmori Associates.
 In 2005, she founded a studio, XS Space LLC, and completed a temporary landscape/multi-media installation entitled Temporary Landscape: A Pasture for Urban Space in the Columbia Waterfront District in Brooklyn.
 In 2007 she worked in collaboration with Balmori Associates and the New York City Department of Parks and Recreation to complete an 8,000 square foot public space, Urban Meadow, which is now a permanent park located in Red Hook, Brooklyn.
 In 2009 she collaborated with artist Sarah Wayland-Smith and The Public Art Fund to build a temporary landscape installation in Tribeca in Manhattan.
 Her work has focused on international projects in Rwanda as well as residential landscapes in Long Island and townhouses in New York City.
 Her work has appeared in numerous publications and books, including Topos, Landscape Architecture Magazine, The Architect’s Newspaper, The New York Post and The New York Times.
 She is a member of the Board of Trustees at the Brooklyn Botanic Garden, and is a co-founder of The Big Future Group, a not- for- profit organization that designs and implements sustainable projects in developing countries.
+She has also recently started a curated online sourcebook for outdoor design called Landstylist, and can be found at www.landstylist.com.
 Julie resides in Brooklyn with her husband and two children.

 by Nancy Berner and Susan Lowry